PlaidCloud/website/content/en/docs/setup/best-practices/cluster-large.md

 ```

 Addons' default limits are typically based on data collected from experience running
-each addon on small or medium Kubernetes clusters.
+each addon on small or medium PlaidCloud clusters.
 When running on large
 clusters, addons often consume more of some resources than their default limits.
 If a large cluster is deployed without adjusting these values, the addon(s)
 may continuously get killed because they keep hitting the memory limit.